To download a pdf version of the programme as of 15.03.17 please click here

 16.15 – 16.05 Chair: Dr. Charles Schlumberger, Lead Air Transport Specialist, The World Bank

-16.05 – 16.20 Dr. Charles Schlumberger, Lead Air Transport Specialist, The World Bank & Ian Twinn, Global Head Transportation, IFC
+16.05 – 16.20 Dr. Charles Schlumberger, Lead Air Transport Specialist, The World Bank & Ian Twinn, Head of Infrastructure Portfolio, IFC

 16.50 – 17.05 Amadou Oumarou, Director Transport, Urban Development & ICT, African Development Bank

 This workshop will be led by ACI Airport Service Quality (ASQ), the only global benchmarking programme measuring passengers’ satisfaction while at the airport.
 Using a rigorous and proven methodology, this workshop will demonstrate how getting regular reliable feedback from your passengers can allow airports to validate and prioritize enhancement projects, benchmark with other airports and optimize investments.

 This workshop is complimentary to all symposium/conference attendees.
 For more information, and to register your attendance to this workshop, please contact firstname.lastname@example.org.

 Conference Chair: Andy Carlisle, Managing Director, AIRPORT360 Angela Gittens, Director General, ACI World Olivier Jankovec, Director General, ACI EUROPE Patti Chau, Regional Director, ACI Asia-Pacific Boubacar Djibo, , Director, Air Transport Bureau, ICAO